gppcaputo/NLP_Project/README.md

 influenced by its neighboring words.
 By leveraging the power of RNNs, the developed application achieves enhanced accuracy and linguistic understanding in part-of-speech tagging for the Italian language.

+To get the EVALITA corpus, one must contact the EVALITA campaign.